One way to ensure that your French Bulldog lives a healthy and comfortable life is to take their skincare seriously.

 2. Brushing and Grooming

-French Bulldogs can suffer from dry skin for various reasons, such as weather changes, allergies, nutritional deficiencies, infections, and excessive bathing.
+French Bulldogs can suffer from dry skin for various reasons, such as weather changes, allergies, nutritional deficiencies, bacterial infections, and excessive bathing.
 Usually, the best thing to do if your pup suffers from dry skin is to take them to the vet to identify the underlying cause.
-However, one way to help combat dry skin in your Frenchie is to apply a moisturizing conditioner or spray after bathing.
+However, one way to help combat dry skin issues in your Frenchie is to apply a moisturizing conditioner or spray after bathing.

 Preventing Skin Infections